NREL/EP-Launch/docs/navigation.rst

 Favorite Folders
 ----------------

-EP-Launch allows the user to persist a list of favorite folder locations.
+EnergyPlus-Launch allows the user to persist a list of favorite folder locations.
 If a user regularly works in a small set of folders, this can be an easy way to keep a constant list of folders in the program at all times.
 At any time, the user can select a new root directory from the list of folders as shown in the following figure: